 Lisa Williamson came to writing via the stage, but had always enjoyed making up stories and started to write in earnest in between her acting roles.
-Her first published novels were pitched to the YA market, sharply observed, painfully honest depictions of young teens, with stories of friendships and all their complications, at their heart.
+Her first published novels were pitched to the YA market, sharply observed, painfully honest depictions of young teens, with stories of friendships and all their complications at their heart.
 Her debut novel The Art of Being Normal won the Older Fiction category of the 2016 Waterstones Children's Book Prize.
 She followed this with three highly readable, realistic and wholesomely heartfelt novels confirming Lisa Williamson as a YA author of remarkable empathy.

 Lisa then proved that she is just as adept at writing contemporary stories for younger readers in her new series Bigg School which follows the lives of children as they navigate the highs and lows of starting secondary school.
 Each title follows a different child in an ordinary class of kids, and all are perfectly observed, warm and funny stories of life in Year 7.

 At the start of this new school year we are delighted to welcome Lisa Williamson as our Guest Editor.
-Lisa has shared her top reading recommendations and has picked a Book of the Month for September 2024, and begins with a letter to her readers....
+Lisa has shared her top reading recommendations and has picked a Book of the Month for September 2024, and begins with a letter to our readers....

 Hello!